Archive for July, 2012

 - If the inheritor is out of state, then have the executor/executrix ship the guns to a licensed dealer in that state OR have the inheritor pick them up directly.

-- Inherited guns still need to be registered with the state!
+- Inherited guns still need to be transferred with the Ma.
+E-FA-10 form!
 Inheriting Across State Lines: If a MA resident with an LTC/FID inherits guns from a deceased person out of state, they may go directly and pick up those guns (provided it is lawful for them to possess those guns in that state as a non-resident).
 Although the federal government prohibits private transfers across state lines, it does make an exception for “direct bequest or interstate succession.”
 This is especially handy when we are talking about a person inheriting handguns that may not be “MA compliant”.
-Inherited guns still need to be registered on an FA-10 form.
+Inherited guns still need to be transferred on an E-FA-10 form.

-The electronic ‘E’-FA-10 can be used in place of the paper firearms transaction forms, (FA-10) used by Ma. residents to report firearms transactions to the Firearms Records Bureau (FRB) as required by G.L.c.140, §§ 128A and 128B.
-E-FA-10 is an Internet-based application that allows residents of the Commonwealth to safely and securely submit firearms transfer and registration records electronically from any Internet-enabled computer.
+The electronic ‘E’-FA-10 will be used in place of the paper firearms transaction forms as of 8-13-2014, (E-FA-10) used by Ma. residents to report firearms transactions to the Firearms Records Bureau (FRB) as required by G.L.c.140, §§ 128A and 128B.
+E-FA-10 is an Internet-based application that allows residents of the Commonwealth to safely and securely submit firearms transfer records electronically from any Internet-enabled computer.

-No person to person interstate transactions are allowed using these forms, Consult a Gun Dealer.
+No person to person interstate transactions are allowed using these forms, for other than, “direct bequest or interstate succession.”
+You could consult a Gun Dealer.